NREL/INNfoil/README.md

 This repository contains code for the model described in

-Glaws, A., King, R., Vijayakumar, G., Ananthan, S. "Invertible neural networks for airfoil design".
-Submitted to AIAA Journal.
+Glaws, A., King, R. N., Vijayakumar, G., & Ananthan, S. (2022).
+Invertible Neural Networks for Airfoil Design.
+AIAA Journal, 1-13.

 ___